jarylc/Docker-Hosts-Sync/README.md

 ## License
-Distributed under the GNU GENERAL PUBLIC LICENSE V3.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact